wink-/wink-model-generator/README.md

             └── sqlite/      # Factories for SQLite connection
 ```

 The `--directory` command-line option allows you to specify a custom output directory for models, completely overriding the default `{model_path}/GeneratedModels/{connection_name}` structure.
-Similarly, the `--factory-directory` option overrides the default for factories.
-These options accept either full paths or paths relative to the project root.
+Similarly, the `--factory-directory` and `--observer-directory` options override the defaults for factories and observers.
+These options accept either absolute paths or paths relative to the project root.

-If the relevant `--directory` or `--factory-directory` options are not specified, the defaults are:
+If the relevant directory options are not specified, the defaults are:
 - Models: `{model_path}/GeneratedModels/{connection_name}` (e.g., `app/Models/GeneratedModels/mysql` using the default `model_path`)
 - Factories: `{factory_path}/GeneratedFactories/{connection_name}` (e.g., `database/factories/GeneratedFactories/mysql` using the default `factory_path`)
+- Observers: `{observer_path}/GeneratedObservers/{connection_name}` (e.g., `app/Observers/GeneratedObservers/mysql` using the default `observer_path`)

+## Recent Improvements

+### Version 1.1.0
+- **PostgreSQL Support**: Added full support for PostgreSQL databases with auto-increment detection
+- **Improved Directory Handling**: Fixed path resolution for relative and absolute directory options
+- **Enhanced Help Documentation**: Added comprehensive examples and clearer path requirements
+- **Smart Factory Generation**: Factories now automatically exclude auto-incremented fields
+- **Better Error Messages**: More helpful error messages for directory permission issues

 ## Contributing